I am a philosopher of medicine interested in conceptual, epistemological and ethical questions about medicine and science in general.

-I currently work as a teaching and research assistant (ATER in French) at Université Claude Bernard Lyon 1, where I teach philosophy of science, medical humanities and ethics.
+I previously worked as a fixed term lecturer in philosophy (ATER in French) at Université Claude Bernard Lyon 1 (2018-2019) , where I taught philosophy of science, medical humanities and ethics.
 Université Lyon 1 is comprised of two medical schools and several science faculties.

 I have a growing interest in the history of medicine.
 In 2017-2018, I was employed as a research fellow on the multidisciplinary project on anatomy collections, “Projet Paré”, at Sorbonne Université.
 In this project, I focused on the history of the Société Anatomique de Paris and the pathology collection Dupuytren.
 I worked at the crossroads of philosophy and history of collecting practices.